agile-lab-dev/governance-decision-record/gdr_template.md

 - **LOCAL POLICY**: (where the policy is applied at runtime, with local scope)
 - **GLOBAL POLICY**: (where the policy is applied at deploy-time, with global scope)
-  - policy code: (link to the policy-as-code related file)
+  - policy code: (link to the policy-as-code related file, if any)